 Crowley's work.
 Valiente somewhat discouraged this, advising Gardner that

-thus most of Crowley's work was subsequently deleted through rewriting of
+of Crowley's work was subsequently deleted through rewriting of the

-the material.
-Gardner and Valiente collaborated through the years of 1954
+material.
+Gardner and Valiente collaborated through the years of 1954 to

 In 1954 Gardener published his first nonfiction book about Witchcraft, Witchcraft

-A. Murray, that modern Witchcraft is the surviving remnant of organized
+Margaret A. Murray, that modern Witchcraft is the surviving remnant of

-Pagan religion which existed during the witch hunts.
-Murray wrote the introduction
+organized Pagan religion which existed during the witch hunts.
+Murray wrote

-England.
+throughout England.
 Gardner suddenly found himself in the spotlight.
-Due to his numerous
+Due to

-media appearances the press referred to him as "Britain's Chief Witch,"
+his numerous media appearances the press referred to him as "Britain's Chief

-a title he did not seek.
-He was not interested in exploiting his fame for
+Witch," a title he did not seek.
+He was not interested in exploiting his

-money and personal glory.
-In 1959 he published his final book, The Meaning
+fame for money and personal glory.
+In 1959 he published his final book, The

-his wife died, and he began suffering from asthma.
-In the winter of 1963
+wife died, and he began suffering from asthma.
+In the winter of 1963 he met

-he met Raymond Buckland, an Englishman who had moved to America.
-This was
+Raymond Buckland, an Englishman who had moved to America.
+This was shortly

-shortly before Gardner was to leave for Lebanon.
-Buckland was initiated
+before Gardner was to leave for Lebanon.
+Buckland was initiated into the

-into the Craft by Gardner's high priestess Monique Wilson (Lady Olwen).
+Craft by Gardner's high priestess Monique Wilson (Lady Olwen).
+It would be

 In his will, Gardner bequeathed the museum, his ritual tools and objects,

-of his estate were Patricia C. Crowther and Jack L. Bracelin, who authored
+his estate were Patricia C. Crowther and Jack L. Bracelin, who authored an